Sequential Attention for Feature Selection: Introduction

 \section{Introduction}

-Feature selection is a classic problem in machine learning and statistics where one is asked to find a subset of $k$ features from a larger set of $d$ features, such that the prediction quality of the model trained using the subset of features is approximately as good as training on all $d$ features.
-Finding such a feature subset is desirable for a number of reasons: improving model interpretability, reducing inference latency, decreasing model size, and regularizing models by removing redundant or noisy features to reduce overfitting and improve generalization.
+Feature selection is a classic problem in machine learning and statistics where one is asked to find a subset of $k$ features from a larger set of $d$ features, such that the prediction quality of the model trained using the subset of features is maximized.
+Finding a small and high-quality feature subset is desirable for many reasons: improving model interpretability, reducing inference latency, decreasing model size, regularization, and removing redundant or noisy features to improve generalization.
 We direct the reader to~\citet{LCWMTTL2017} for a comprehensive survey on the role of feature selection in machine learning.

-The widespread success of deep learning has prompted an intense study of feature selection algorithms for \emph{neural networks}, especially in the supervised setting.
-While many methods have been proposed, we concentrate on a particular line of work centered around using \emph{attention} for feature selection.
-The attention mechanism in machine learning roughly refers to applying a trainable softmax mask to the input of a layer.
-This allows the model to ``focus on'' important parts of the input during training.
+The widespread success of deep learning has prompted an intense study of feature selection algorithms for neural networks, especially in the supervised setting.
+While many methods have been proposed, we focus on a line of work that studies the use of \emph{attention for feature selection}.
+The attention mechanism in machine learning roughly refers to applying a trainable softmax mask to a given layer.
+This allows the model to ``focus'' on certain important signals during training.
 Attention has recently led to major breakthroughs in computer vision, natural language processing, and several other areas of machine learning~\citep{VSPUJGKP2017}.
 For feature selection, the works of \cite{WZSZ2014, GGH2019, SDLP2020, WC2020, LLY2021} all present new approaches for feature attribution, ranking, and selection that are inspired by attention.

-One problem with naively using attention for feature selection is that it can ignore the \emph{residual} values of features, i.e., the marginal contribution a feature has on the loss conditioned on the presence of the previously-selected features.
+One problem with naively using attention for feature selection is that it can ignore the \emph{residual values} of features, i.e., the marginal contribution a feature has on the loss conditioned on previously-selected features being in the model.
 This can lead to several problems such as selecting redundant features or ignoring features that are uninformative in isolation but valuable in the presence of others.